Sodium fusidate is an antibiotic. It can be taken by people who are allergic to penicillin.

 |Available as||Tablets and oral suspension|

 Osteomyelitis is an infection of a bone.
 It can develop following an infection somewhere else in your body, or from an injury (such as a bone fracture).
-Although different types of bacteria can cause osteomyelitis, a bacterium called Staphylococcus aureus is a common cause.
-Sodium fusidate is often prescribed to treat bone infections caused by this bacterium.
-It works by stopping the growth of the bacteria.
-Sodium fusidate is also prescribed for other infections caused by staphylococcal bacteria, such as some skin infections.
+Although different types of germs (bacteria) can cause osteomyelitis, a bacterium called Staphylococcus aureus is a common cause.
+Sodium fusidate is often prescribed to treat bone infections caused by this germ (bacterium).
+It works by stopping the growth of the germs.
+Sodium fusidate is also prescribed for other infections caused by staphylococcal germs, such as some skin infections.

 Sodium fusidate is a salt of a medicine called fusidic acid.
 You may find either of these names being given as the ingredient of Fucidin®, depending upon whether you are prescribed tablets or liquid medicine.